vais-ral/CIL-Docs/docs/segmentation.rst

 The algorithm is developed in C++ and it is fully wrapped in Python.

-The algorithm expects to receive a 3D numpy array as input, and outputs a numpy array with the location of the points of the isosurfaces in space.
+The algorithm expects to receive a 3D numpy array as input, and outputs a numpy array with the location of the points of the isosurfaces in image coordinates.
 It must be pointed out that there are at least 2 reference system of the points of an image:

 - Image Coordinate: the actual pixel number in each dimension
 - World Coordinate: the location in the *real world*

 World coordinates are linear transformation of the image coordinate.
-For example, the size of the pixel may not be uniform in the 3 dimensions resulting in a stretched image in some direction.
+For example, the size of the pixel (voxel) may not be uniform in the 3 dimensions resulting in a stretched image in some direction.

-The algorithm itself has no clue about the World coordinate and its output is in image coordinate.
+The algorithm itself has no clue about the world-coordinates and its output is in image-coordinates.
 The user is required to apply the appropriate transformations to translate image coordinates to world coordinates.
 In the example that follows we will make a image-to-world transformation.

 ------------